SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 The Rules Catalog lists all detection rules available to your organization:

-- Verified Rules: rules created for you by SEKOIA.IO's Threat & Detection Research team and already built-in.
+- **Verified Rules**: rules created for you by SEKOIA.IO's Threat & Detection Research team and already built-in.
 This set of more than 500 rules can be used to detect known threats, attack patterns, etc. Verified rules are constantly updated to improve detection.
-- Custom Rules: rules created by your team that are specific to your organization.
+- **Custom Rules**: rules created by your team that are specific to your organization.

 The Available Rules counter displays the total number of rules (verified + custom).
 You can click on the Verified counter to list only Verified rules.
 You can then click on the Verified filter if you would rather see only Custom rules.